 Activities During the Fellowship Period:

-The ECTRIMS Research Fellowship is intended to be a full-time research and research training experience; however up to 10% of the Fellow’s time may be spend in teaching, clinical care not associated with any research project or additional course work, as deemed appropriate by fellow and mentor.
+The ECTRIMS Research Fellowship is intended to be a full-time research and research training experience; however up to 10% of the fellow’s time may be spent in teaching clinical care not associated with any research project or additional course work, as deemed appropriate by fellow and mentor.

 Changes in the Fellowship: